MC5: 1970–1971: Back in the USA and High Time

-Their second album, Back in the USA, produced by future Bruce Springsteen mentor Jon Landau, virtually provided a prototype for punk rock with its short, fast, hard-edged angry guitar rock.
+Their second album, Back in the USA was produced by future Bruce Springsteen mentor Jon Landau.
 Released on Atlantic with a vastly different production and marketing effort, the band's sound radically differed from Kick Out the Jams, to such an extent that, except for Tyner's vocals, they were "barely recognizable as the same band."
 The second album's production also sounded compressed and somewhat limited in the band's sonic palette compared to their earlier — band members later said that Landau was overbearing and heavy-handed in production, trying to shape the group to his own liking.

 Reviews were again mixed, resulting in mediocre sales (it only peaked at No. 137 in the American chart in March 1970 during a seven-week stay), while the band's tours were not as well-received as before.
 Exhaustion was partly to blame, from the band's heavy touring schedule and increasingly heavy drug use.